AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Find feature
+### [Proposed] Find feature

 #### Proposed Implementation

-The proposed find mechanism is facilitated by `FindCommand` and its associated predicate classes.
-It filters the person list based on specified criteria (subject, level, or price range) and displays matching results.
+The find mechanism is facilitated by the `FindCommand`, `FindCommandParser`, and a set of predicate classes (`MatchingSubjectPredicate`, `MatchingLevelPredicate`, and `MatchingPricePredicate`).
+It enables users to filter the list of tutors or students by one or more criteria — such as subject, level, or price range.

 * `FindCommand#execute()` — Executes the find operation by applying the appropriate predicate to filter the list.
 * `FindCommandParser#parse()` — Parses and validates user input to create a valid `FindCommand`.